• Skip to primary navigation

 • Add the oil and butter to the middle of the griddle.
 Spread it around so that it can melt.

 • Add the onions and peppers to the griddle.
-Toss them to coat them in the oil and butter.
+Toss them to coat in the oil and butter.
 Sauté for 3-5 minutes until the onions are cooked to your preference.

 • Move the onions and peppers to a cooler side of the griddle.

-• Serve immediately while warm and enjoy!
+• Serve immediately while warm and enjoy.

 Nutrition Information